racine-p-a/coupeTranscriber/README.md

 #### English

 You can just download the file named instaler_ubuntu.sh and execute it as super-user ( `sudo ./instaler_ubuntu.sh` launched in the installer's directory).
-It will launch an automatic Git installation on the convenient place.
+It will launch an automatic Git installation at the convenient place.

 In some (most) cases, it appears that Apache blocks maximum filesize you can upload up to 2Mo which is quite tiny especially if you want to cut audio files.
-If that happens, you can change those parameters in your `/etc/php/PHPVersionNumber/apache2/php.ini` :
+If this happens, you can change those parameters in your `/etc/php/PHPVersionNumber/apache2/php.ini` :
 - upload_max_filesize
 - post_max_size
-**Be careful**, those modification are going to apply on all your local web applications.
+**Be careful**, these modifications are going to apply on all your local web applications.
-Once it is done, you can access to the application here : [http://localhost/coupeTranscriber/index.php](http://localhost/coupeTranscriber/index.php) .
+Once it is done, you can access the application here: [http://localhost/coupeTranscriber/index.php](http://localhost/coupeTranscriber/index.php) .

 #### Français